realityexpander/How_to_program_from_ground_up/README.md

         }
         ```

-        - Example for inheritance in pseudo-code (similar to common COP languages):
+        - Example of inheritance (in pseudo-code, which is similar to common COP languages):
          ```Text
           // OOP pseudo-code